StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 ////
 //// tab | Double Pound Signs (`##`)

-- **Usage**: Use double pound signs for comments that describe the functionality of a block of code, such as a loop, conditional sequence, or a group of related variable declarations.
+- **Usage**: Use two `##` for comments that describe the functionality of a block of code, such as a loop, conditional sequence, control structure, or a group of related variable declarations.
 Place these comments directly above the relevant code block.
-    - **Blank Lines**: If a blank line is placed between the comment and the block of code it refers to, the comment is considered to no longer apply to that code, allowing for clear separation between different logical units or groups of code.
+- **Blank Lines**: If a blank line is placed between the comment and the block of code it refers to, the comment is considered to no longer apply to that code, allowing for a clear separation between different logical units or groups of code.

 ///// admonition | Examples
     type: example